 Does is hurt?

-There is a sensation associated with Traditional Acupuncture needles, call ‘De Qi’, like a tug or pinch under the skin but which lasts only a few seconds – but it is completely unlike that normally associated with being injected with a hypodermic, or being stabbed by an ordinary sowing needle!
+Traditional Acupuncture : there is a sensation associated with needles, call ‘De Qi’, like a tug or pinch under the skin but which lasts only a few seconds – it is completely unlike that normally associated with being injected with a hypodermic, or being stabbed by an ordinary sowing needle !!

 How many treatments does it take?